Martin Wells Knapp: Ministry

 A turning point in Knapp’s life came on his second pastorate in November 1882.
 He had long been wrestling with the inner bent to sinning.
-Under the ministry of William Taylor, who would become later the great missionary bishop of the Methodist Church, he claimed the blessing "now" in a revival at one of his own churches, entering thereby straight into the holiness movement.
+Under the ministry of William Taylor, who would later become the great missionary bishop of the Methodist Church, he claimed the blessing "now" in a revival at one of his own churches, entering thereby straight into the holiness movement.

 In 1886, Knapp published his first book, "Christ Crowned Within", apparently selling off some of his own furniture to finance this publication.
 In 1887 the Michigan Conference permitted him to step out of the pastorate so he could follow the calling of an evangelist.
-The following year, in his mother's kitchen, he started "God’s Revivalist", a periodical devoted to the promotion of holiness.
+The following year, in his mother's kitchen, he started God’s Revivalist, a periodical devoted to the promotion of holiness.

-During 1889–90, Martin W. Knapp went through a two-year period of adversity when he and his family were hit hard by disease and financial crises.
+During 1889–1890, Knapp went through a two-year period of adversity when he and his family were hit hard by disease and financial crises.
 The worst blow of all came on September 5, 1890, when his wife Lucy died after a long illness, leaving him with two small children.

 In 1892, Knapp remarried with Minnie C. Ferle and moved to Cincinnati.
 During the ensuing period he impressed his biographer A. M. Hills as being "a little bundle of nerves and brain and heart, all alive and on fire for God and holiness."
-Judging after the results of the following years, it seems he was indeed never stopping to rest:

-He set up a publishing house for holiness literature in the YMCA building.

-He established the Salvation Park Camp Meeting.

-He called for and initiated holiness missionary work, enlisting missionaries and through his paper and camp meeting and raising funds for them.
-After visiting his school Charles and Lettie Cowman changed their missionary plans from school teaching to evangelism, and went to Japan to establish the Oriental Missionary Society, now the One Mission Society.
+Judging after the results of the following years, it seems he was indeed never stopping to rest: he set up a publishing house for holiness literature in the YMCA building, established the Salvation Park Camp Meeting, and called for and initiated holiness missionary work, enlisting missionaries and through his paper and camp meeting and raising funds for them.
+After visiting his school Charles and Lettie Cowman changed their missionary plans from schoolteaching to evangelism, and went to Japan to establish the Oriental Missionary Society, now the One Mission Society.